 - Participate in coalitions and advocacy networks that have a public policy presence or purpose, and that will extend the YWCA’s advocacy while conserving limited resources.
 Examples include the TAMUCC Women’s Center, Coalition for Unity and Justice, and Texas Association of Nonprofit Organizations.

 - Monitor legislation at the state level and engage in advocacy where appropriate.
-Respond to the YWCA of the USA Action Alerts concerning federal legislation, as resources and consensus permit.
+Respond to YWCA USA Action Alerts concerning federal legislation, as resources and consensus permit.
 Participate in activities on a regional level as resources and consensus permit.

-- The YWCA will not use the media to attack people or institutions.
+- YWCA will not use the media to attack people or institutions.